 While there are other Git commands available for use, it’s interesting what you can achieve by mastering the few that I’ve covered above.

 Feel free to reach out and ask me any questions on Twitter

 unless you have a coding buddy OR you’re making a lot of money

 I’m from Nigeria and I pair program every day with my coding buddy from Bangladesh and other devs from Serbia, Kosovo, and Ukraine.
 They’ve all helped my use of Git.

-As a student of Microverse, I do remote pair programming for at least 40 hours every week.
+As a student, I do remote pair programming for at least 40 hours every week.
 Learning programming as a beginner can be very tedious and hence, reduces the productivity and hardens the learning curve.
 With a right coding partner, however, and under a proper structure, you’d be surprised at how interesting learning could be.